 Credit Hours: 3

-Description: This course covers the philosophy, theory, and applications of the analysis, modeling and optimization of thermal systems.
-In particular, vapor compression, absorption, and some advanced refrigeration cycles are studied in detail.
-Students combine the use of thermodynamics, heat transfer, fluid mechanics, and numerical methods to develop and apply mathematical models for the analysis and optimization of specific equipment.
+This course covers the philosophy, theory, and applications of the analysis, modeling and optimization of thermal systems.
+In particular, vapor compression, absorption, advanced heat pumping and refrigeration cycles, and not-in-kind cooling technologies are studied in detail.
+Students combine the use of thermodynamics, heat transfer, fluid mechanics, and numerical methods to develop and apply mathematical models for the analysis and optimization of specific cycles and their equipment.

-Topics Covered: Thermodynamic Cycle Analysis; Psychrometrics; Heat Transfer and Pressure Drop; System Modeling; Refrigerants; Compressors; Condensers; Evaporators; Expansion Devices; Vapor Compression Systems; Absorption Cycles; Air Cycles; Stirling Cycles; Ericsson Cycles; Cyrogenics; Other Refrigeration Cycles.
+Topics Covered: Thermodynamic Cycle Analysis and Optimization; Psychrometrics; Heat Transfer and Pressure Drop; System Modeling; Refrigerants; Compressors; Condensers; Evaporators; Expansion Devices; Vapor Compression Systems; Absorption Cycles; Air Cycles; Stirling Cycles; Ericsson Cycles; Advanced Heat Pumping Cycles; Thermal Storage; Not-in-Kind Cooling Technologies; Organic Rankine Cycles.

 Applied / Theory: 50 / 50